 Physical relaxation is easy to achieve by breathing with the belly.
 When you’re restless or stressed your breathing automatically goes to higher in your chest.
 By breathing towards the belly, the breath is deepened and with that it is almost impossible to be or stay stressed or tensed.
 That deep breathing relaxes you is one of the main reasons why smoking has a relaxing effect (but for the rest is of course killing for your energy).
 Breathing through the belly also increases oxygen intake, lowers blood pressure and heartrate and lowers stress levels.
 Belly breathing is thereby our natural way of breathing.
 Just observe how babies breathe.
 Most adults breathe high in the chest and are unable to bring it down to the belly area.
 Relearning how to breath to the belly brings us back to our basis.
 Click on the picture here to see the video.

 A Chinese master once learned me a simple method to reestablish that.
 Lie down on your right side with the knees slightly pulled up.
 Put your left hand under your neck with the fingertips on the back of your spine in the neck and hereby rest the thumb next to the hand.
 Then put the right arm underneath your left arm around your chest.
 The hand is placed behind the left armpit and you kind of embrace yourself in this posture.
+Make sure your ellbows are close to your chest and rest on the floor and then let the surface below fully support your bodyweight.
 You will notice that your breathing automatically goes towards the belly this way.
 When you do this super simple exercise on a regular basis, like before going to sleep, you will notice that your body remembers the belly breathing and will make it the standard way of breathing again.
 That will bring you also more relaxation during the day and will help you to fall asleep quicker and more easily.

 Too much mental tension is not just noticeable in your breathing.
 It is also detectable in other parts of the body and then mainly in the hands and face.
 Both have a high concentration of nerves and are therefore strongly represented in the so called sensomotorical cortex in the brain.
 If you look for a picture of the ‘homunculus’, you’ll see how big the different parts of the body are represented in our brain.
 The hands and face are very big here.
 Hands contain a lot of nerves because touching is mainly done by our fingers, because our fingertips have a lot more density in nerves than let’s say our elbow.
 Our face has more nervous density because our other senses are located here.